Causality bounds on scalar-tensor EFTs: Dispersive sum rules

 For a $su$-symmetric amplitude, we additionally have $b^{\mathbb{1234}}_{(2)1}(t)=0$.
 Later, we will also use thrice subtracted dispersive relations at $t=0$, which helps impose the $st$ crossing symmetry of the amplitudes to get more useful dispersion relations.
 The use of forward-limit dispersive relations also helps harvest effective constraints numerically in the finite $\mu$ and large $\ell$ region.
 A remarkable feature of the dispersion relations (\ref{4.3.1}) is that they link the EFT couplings in the IR (on the left hand side) to the unknown UV behaviors of the amplitudes (on the right hand side) via dispersive integrals.
 To see this more clearly, let us parametrize the residues of the EFT poles on the left hand side of \eref{4.3.1} as follows

 The $a^{\mathbb{1234}}_{k, n}$ coefficients can be easily expressed in terms of the independent $g$ coefficients introduced in Eqs.~(\ref{gstartdef}-\ref{gfinaldef}) or in terms of the Lagrangian Wilson coefficients via Eqs.~(\ref{Mwcstart}-\ref{Mwcfinal}).
 For a particular EFT amplitude, some of the $a^{\mathbb{1234}}$ coefficients can vanish.
 The term ${s^2}/{t}$ comes from a $t$-channel exchange of the massless graviton.
 This prevents a Taylor expansion in terms of $t$ in the forward limit $t=0$ for the two sides of these dispersion relations.
-For some of the twice-subtracted dispersion relations that do not contain $t$-channel pole (see Appendix \ref{sec:expSum}), this pathology also manifests as the fact that the expansions at $t=0$ on the two sides can not be matched without imposing unphysical restrictions on the Wilson coefficients.
+For some of the twice-subtracted dispersion relations that do not contain $t$-channel pole, this pathology also manifests as the fact that the expansions at $t=0$ on the two sides can not be matched without imposing unphysical restrictions on the Wilson coefficients. {(For the twice-subtracted dispersion relations listed in Appendix \ref{sec:expSum}, those of $\mc{M}^{0000}$, $\mc{M}^{+0-0}$ and $\mc{M}^{++--}$ contain the $s^2/t$ pole, while expanding those of $\mc{M}^{+000}$, $\mc{M}^{+++-}$, $\mc{M}^{+0+0}$, $\mc{M}^{+-00}$, $\mc{M}^{0-++}$ and $\mc{M}^{0+-+}$ will impose unphysical constraints on the Wilson coefficients.)
+For example, if we expand the right hand side of the $\mc{M}^{+000}$ dispersion relation around $t=0$, the series of $t$ within $\langle ~ \rangle$ begins with $t^2$ because of the structure of $d^{\ell}_{2,0}$, which implies that the coefficient of the $st$ term on the left hand side must be zero, {\it i.e.}, $\beta_1=0$.
+This clearly is an unphysical constraint, meaning that it is invalid to expand around $t=0$ even for those dispersion relations.
+Even if the two sides of a twice-subtracted dispersion relation could be matched for the expansion around $t=0$, we might still not use its forward limit simply because of the Regge behavior Eq.~(\ref{4.2.2}) of the amplitude.
 Nevertheless, since $\mc{M}^{\mathbb{1234}}(\mu,t)$ only contains simple poles in the EFT region, the left hand side of \eref{4.3.1} is analytic around $s=0$, as shown explicitly in \eref{4.3.2}.
 We can Taylor-expand both sides of \eref{4.3.1} in the neighborhood of $s=0$, and matching coefficients of $s^k$ gives

 which for fixed $k$ and $n$ is a one-parameter ($t$) family of sum rules.
 If $\mc{M}^{\mathbb{1234}}(s,t)$ is $su$-symmetric, \eref{4.3.3} is valid for $k\geq 1$, because in this case we have $b^{\mathbb{1234}}_{(2)1}(t)=0$; if $\mc{M}^{\mathbb{1234}}$ is not $su$-symmetric, \eref{4.3.3} is valid for $k\geq 2$, remembering that $b^{\mathbb{1234}}_{(2)1}(t)$ is then generically nonzero and unknown.
 That is, for $su$-symmetric amplitudes, we have some extra sum rules.
 These extra low order sum rules are constraining in bounding the Wilson coefficients, so it is important to make use of them effectively.